-Do you realize that Lent starts on Wednesday?
-As in 6 days from now?
+Do you realize how soon Ash Wednesday is?
 Shoot, y’all, it’s time to start praying on what you’re going to do for Lent.

 I’ve always loved Lent.
 It’s like Jesus Boot Camp–6 weeks of hardcore prayer and fasting, but then you get 7 weeks of Easter, praise the Lord, to gain back all the weight you lost in Lent.1 I’ll write more about the gift of fasting later, I’m sure, but for now, let’s get really practical.